KirkSuD/osu_db_kaitai_struct/README.md

 * None.
 Download latest release from the release folder.
 Then pick the language you like! :)
 * Oh.
 But you may still have to install Kaitai runtime for your chosen language.

+## Apps

+### Simple player

+A very simple html music player using Python to convert db to js.

+It can also convert a collection to a .pls playlist file, playable by many music players.

 ## How to use